-- Which meetings are recurring or repetitive - do they have to be?
+- Which meetings are recurring or repetitive (and do they have to be)?

-- What are the types of meetings on your calendar - 1:1 meetings, team meetings, status meetings?
+- How much time do you spend in each type of meeting – 1:1 meetings, team meetings, status meetings?

-- How often are these meetings rescheduled or cancelled?
+- How often are these meetings rescheduled or canceled?

 Time on tasks

-- How many tasks do you have planned this week, or sprint cycle?
+- How many tasks do you have planned this week?

-- How much time do you actually have available to work on your tasks this week?
+- How much time do you need to complete your planned tasks this week?

 - How often is your task time interrupted by email, Slack, or multitasking?

 - Are you defending time for shallow work tasks a couple times a day so they don’t interrupt your productive task sessions?